 Ankle avulsion fracture symptoms

 Symptoms of an ankle avulsion fracture are very similar to an ankle sprain and it is very difficult to tell the difference without an X-ray or MRI scan.
-There will be pain in the ankle immediately after the injury occurs with immediate swelling.
-Bruising may develop later and the athlete will most likely have difficulty moving or putting weight on the ankle.
+At first the patient may think they have sprained their ankle with symptoms of immediate pain and swelling.
+Bruising may develop later and the athlete will most likely have difficulty moving the ankle or putting weight on the it.
+If it is an inversion sprain, which most ankle sprains are then their will be pain on the outside of the ankle where the ligaments have sprained (torn).

 Avulsion fracture explained